mebsport/mebsport/README.md

 # Hi there, I'm Marcelus...

-## I'm a Developer, Designer, Photographer, and a Student!
+## I'm a Developer, Designer, Photographer, and a Student.

 - 📝 I’m currently learning react and working in visual studio.
 - 🤝 I’m looking to work together with other developers.